Biblical Prophecy

 Matthew 7:15-20 NLT

 Following people and their personalities, rather than scripture, is an epidemic on the earth.
-There are a lot of leaders that may have signs or wonders in their lives but they do not follow Scripture/the Word of God.
-Following someone that does not follow scripture leads to death.
+There are a lot of leaders who may have signs or wonders in their lives, but they do not follow Scripture/the Word of God.
+Following someone who does not follow scripture leads to death.
 We are to compare everything we hear to scripture.
-Our hearts can deceive us so it is important that we do not listen to our feelings, but compare it to the Word of God.
+Our hearts can deceive us, so it is important that we do not listen to our feelings but compare them to the Word of God.

 Jeremiah 17:9-10 NLT

-We see a story in 1 Kings 13 about a prophet that didn’t hold on to the Word of God, but instead listened to another prophet.
+We see a story in 1 Kings 13 about a prophet who didn’t hold on to the Word of God but instead listened to another prophet.
 We see in this story that it is very dangerous to follow someone else, rather than God, even if we hold that person in high esteem.

-In this story we see this young prophet chose to follow the older prophet verses what God spoke to him.
+In this story, we see that this young prophet chose to follow the older prophet instead of what God spoke to him.
 We see this throughout Biblical history and in our Christian culture today.
-We must examine scripture to see how we are supposed to live as a Jesus follower verses how our Christian Culture teaches.
+We must examine scripture to see how we are supposed to live as Jesus’ followers versus how Christian Culture teaches.
 We need to examine everything.

-Now we can look at the life of Jesus.
-He gives us our example how to deal with anything that is contrary to the Word of God.
+Now let’s look at the life of Jesus.
+He gives us an example of how to deal with anything contrary to the Word of God.

 Matthew 16:21-23 ESV